 Alternative media is the provision of printed materials in alternative formats for individuals with visual or information processing disabilities.
 The student must provide appropriate documentation to the Center for Students with Disabilities to be determined eligible to receive this service.
 Print materials are provided in a variety of alternative formats.

+3.)
 The student and a Disability Services Coordinator determine which alternate format(s) the student will use and which text(s) will be converted.
-The student must complete and submit an Agreement to Receive Alternative Media Services form (PDF).
+The student must complete and submit an Agreement to Receive Alternative Media Services form.

-Students requesting alternative format materials must use Text Conversion Request(PDF) than submit it to Alternative Media program at CSD.
+4.)
+Students requesting alternative format materials must use the online electronic Text Conversion Request.
+This will automatically submit the student's request to Alternative Media Services at the CSD.

 The following alternative media formats are currently offered and supported by CSD: